Helping Your Baby With Reflux (GERD) Sleep Better

 So many parents we work with suspect their infants might have acid reflux, but haven’t checked with their healthcare providers yet.
 If your baby has the reflux symptoms listed above, make an appointment with your healthcare provider and take steps toward treatment.
 Some healthcare providers prefer to wait for symptoms to subside or improve, while others prefer to start medication sooner rather than later.
 Either way, you will want to plan a course of action with your healthcare provider before you start to work on improving sleep.

 Also, remember that while spitting up is considered a classic sign of reflux, there is such a thing as “silent reflux”.
-If your baby seems fussy and uncomfortable after eating (especially if you lay him down after eating), or if you hear lots of tummy gurgling after your baby eats, silent reflux may be to blame.
+If your baby seems fussy and uncomfortable after eating (especially if you lay them flat after eating), or if you hear lots of tummy gurgling after your baby eats, silent reflux may be to blame.

 Why Baby Reflux/GERD Interferes With Sleep